AlexVallmitjana/GSLab/scripts/GSLab_Logs.md

 [v1.2] - Added S and G range as parameters
 [v1.1] - Added a section at the begining with phasor filtering parameters [v1.0] - First simple script to read FLAME files, phasor transform and generate 2D histogram
-### Jun'24 - Suman requests a script to plot phasors
+### Jun'24 - Suman requests a script to plot phasors from FLAME data